Binnette/bookcases-to-check/README.md

 1. Click on link "**Téléchargez toutes les coordonnées**"
 1. Go to https://binnette.github.io/bookcases-to-check/bookcase.html
 1. Copy CSV content in the input field
-1. Click on button convert
+1. Click on button "Convert"
 1. Wait for the file to be converted
-1. Copy all text behind button convert
+1. Click on button "Copy output to clipboard"
 1. Paste it in a new file bookcase.gps
 1. Save the file on your computer
 1. It's done.